flagshipcompany/shopify-app-public/README.md

 * **Convert order on Flagship**
 ![Convert Order](img/convert_order.png)
-Any online store order that was processed via the Flagship for Shopify App using a standard or flat rate must be sent to the Flagship online system to select your choice of service, courier rate and to complete your shipment.
+Any online store order that was processed via the Flagship for Shopify App using a standard or flat rate must be sent to the Flagship online shipping system to select your choice of service, courier rate and to complete your shipment.
 **Note**: you will not be charged for completing this action on the Flagship for Shopify App.
-However, when you complete your order and dispatch it through the Flagship online system, you will be charged for this order.
+However, when you complete your order and dispatch it through the Flagship online shipping system, you will be charged for this order.

 * **Dispatch Order to Flagship**
 ![Dispatch Order](img/dispatch_order.png)
-Any online store order that was processed via the Flagship for Shopify App using live courier rates can be immediately dispatched to the Flagship online system by pressing the **Dispatch Order to Flagship** button.
+Any online store order that was processed via the Flagship for Shopify App using live courier rates can be immediately dispatched to the Flagship online shipping system by pressing the **Dispatch Order to Flagship** button.
 This will automatically create the necessary documents you need to send the shipment to your customer, such as the shipping labels and the commercial invoices, if necessary.
 If your order has been fulfilled in your store's admin page, a prompt will appear asking you to confirm the dispatch.
 This extra step is for your benefit and ensures you do not dispatch an order that has already been sent out **or** so you do not get charged for an order that you do not plan on shipping.
-**Note**: By dispatching an order using the Flagship for Shopify App, you will be charged for the dispatched order on the Flagship online system.
+**Note**: By dispatching an order using the Flagship for Shopify App, you will be charged for the dispatched order on the Flagship online shipping system.

 * **View on Flagship**
 ![View On Flagship](img/view_on_smartship.png)
-Allows you to either see the overview for your order or continue the quoting process on the Flagship online system.
-If your order was prequoted using the app, the link will bring you to the quote page for your order on the Flagship online system.
-If the order was dispatched using the app, then the link will be the same, but will instead take you to the shipment overview page for the order on the Flagship online system.
+Allows you to either see the overview for your order or continue the quoting process on the Flagship online shipping system.
+If your order was prequoted using the app, the link will bring you to the quote page for your order on the Flagship online shipping system.
+If the order was dispatched using the app, then the link will be the same, but will instead take you to the shipment overview page for the order on the Flagship online shipping system.

 ### Prepared Orders
 This allows you to see all the orders you have dispatched using the Flagship for Shopify app and online system.